Thomas-Redding/Sprout/Materials/API.md

   makeKeyAndFront()
   # A string given here is passed to the JavaScript function spr.receive().
   sendMessage(str message) # (async)

+  # Callbacks
-  func onLoad                 # Called when the page loads. func onMessage(str message) # The string comes from the JavaScript method spr.send().
+  function onMessage(str message) # The string comes from the JavaScript method spr.send(). function didBecomeMain()        # Called when the window becomes "main" status. function didResignMain()        # Called when the window resigns "main" status.

   # Path to HTML source.
   indexPath(): str